Crowto1/Crowto1.github.io/projects/_posts/2025-01-17-digital-forensics.md

 1.	**Evidence of weapon images: Does the USB stick (#DFT-USB-A-218) contain or appear to have previously contained weapon-related images?
 If so, how many unique images are present?**

-Yes, there is sufficient evidence that exhibit #DFT-USB-A-218 contains weapon-related images.
-A total of 16 unique weapon images were recovered from the USB stick:
+During my analysis of exhibit #DFT-USB-A-218, I identified 16 unique weapon images stored on the device:

--	5 images were found in the deleted _ILES folder.
+- 5 images were recovered from the deleted _ILES folder.
--	11 images were located inside zip archives within the _ILES folder.
+- 11 images were extracted from compressed archives within the same folder.

-Additionally, two more unique weapon images were identified through the suspect's web history database; however, these two were not found on the USB stick itself.
-In total, 18 unique weapon images were identified during the investigation, with 16 of them residing on exhibit #DFT-USB-A-218.
+Further investigation of the suspect’s web history uncovered 2 additional unique images that were not present on the USB stick itself.

+In total, my investigation revealed 18 unique weapon images, with 16 directly linked to exhibit #DFT-USB-A-218.

 2.	**Source of images: Is there evidence indicating how the images were obtained?**

-Yes.
-The 16 weapon images stored on the USB stick were sourced from the website operated by individuals named James and Dan.
-To access these images, the suspect downloaded publicly available images from the site and used a Least Significant Bit (LSB) steganography tool to extract passphrases, which were then used to unlock the weapon images.
+The 16 weapon images recovered from the USB stick were traced back to a website operated by individuals identified as James and Dan.
+The suspect accessed these by downloading publicly available images from the site and applying a Least Significant Bit (LSB) steganography tool to extract hidden passphrases, which were then used to unlock the weapon images.

-The two additional images (not present on the USB stick) were accessed by visiting weapongrove.com and wikipedia.org, as confirmed through the suspect’s browser history database.
+In addition, analysis of the browser history confirmed that the suspect accessed two further weapon images (not stored on the USB stick) via weapongrove.com and wikipedia.org.

 3.	**Individual vs group involvement: Are there signs that the suspect acted independently or as part of an organized group?**

-Yes.
-Evidence indicates that the suspect, Ben, is a member of an organised group.
-The leadership of this group appears to include James and Dan, as supported by:
+The investigation revealed evidence linking the suspect, Ben, to an organised group led by James and Dan.
+This conclusion is supported by two key findings:

--	A hidden message found in Crime.pdf.
+- A hidden message embedded within Crime.pdf.
--	A secret email from Dan referencing collaboration between him and James.
+- A secret email from Dan referencing his collaboration with James.

-These findings suggest coordinated efforts and hierarchical structure within the group.
+Together, these findings point to a coordinated operation with a defined hierarchy.

 4.	**As weapon images are not illegal outside of England, is there evidence of potential illegal imports of such images?
 If so, for how long?**

-No conclusive evidence was found to support the occurrence of illegal imports.
-The available data shows downloads from open sources such as Wikipedia and Google, but these do not provide a reliable indication of geographic origin or illegality.
+The investigation found no conclusive evidence of illegal imports.
+Available data indicated downloads from open sources such as Wikipedia and Google, but these did not provide reliable information about geographic origin or confirm any illegality.

 5.	**Is there evidence of another party having accessed the USB stick?**

-No. Forensic analysis revealed no evidence of any user other than Ben accessing the USB stick.
+Forensic analysis found no indication of access by any user other than Ben on the USB stick.